telepathylabsai/BETOLD_dataset/README.rst

 See the file `BETOLD_description.md  <https://github.com/telepathylabsai/BETOLD_dataset/blob/main/BETOLD_description.md>`_
-and the paper (released soon!) for more details on the creation of the dataset and on the features.
+and the `paper <https://aclanthology.org/2022.cai-1.4/>`_ for more details on the creation of the dataset and on the features.